partiallyderivative/partiallyderivative.github.io/_posts/2017-01-24-data-day-tx.md

 ![Data Day](https://img.evbuc.com/https%3A%2F%2Fcdn.evbuc.com%2Fimages%2F18885839%2F1820879554%2F1%2Foriginal.jpg?h=150&w=300&rect=0%2C0%2C2160%2C1080&s=6d1d04b250fb15f8507fe179a7558bc2)

 We're doing something a little different this episode.
 A couple weeks ago we camped out at [Data Day Texas](http://datadaytexas.com/), a huge event focused on data science techniques and technologies that's held in lovely Austin, TX.
-We talked to a bunch of the speakers, chatted with some attendees, and went on a mission to find the most over-hyped idea in data science (hint: it rhymes with steep yearning).
+We talked to a bunch of the speakers, chatted with some attendees, and went on a mission to find the most overhyped idea in data science (hint: it rhymes with steep yearning).

 Jonathon was joined by a couple friends of the show, [Ashley McNamara](https://twitter.com/ashleymcnamara), who long-time listeners will remember as a two-time guest host, and [Dave Sullivan](https://www.linkedin.com/in/davesullivan41/), making his on-air debut.
 As you'll hear throughout the episode, Ashley and Dave are both clearly more intelligent and funnier than Jonathon.